-All of the boys at The Falcons Pre-Prep School for Boys take advantage of the opportunities that the capital affords us, with regular trips to museums, galleries, aquariums, farms and theatres.
-We also frequently visit Richmond Park for our Forest School sessions.
+All of the boys at Falcons Pre-Prep take advantage of the opportunities that the capital affords us, with regular trips to museums, galleries, aquariums, farms and theatres.
+We also frequently visit nearby parks, including Chiswick House, for our Forest School sessions.
 The trips are related to the topics the boys learn throughout the year

 In the summer term all of the boys in Year 2 go away on a residential trip, staying at an activity centre.

 This trip is exhilarating and a huge highlight of the year for the boys.
 It helps to further develop the boys’ independence, experience and ability to work within a team.

 Fire Station Visit

 We visit the local Fire station which links in with our topic ‘People who helps us’.
 The children always have great fun learning about fire safety, as they get to sit in the fire engine and try out the hose!
 They also get to look at all the equipment that the fire engine carries!
 Children are always mesmerized when they see the flashing lights and hear the sirens!
 Some of the children might even get to use a hose to knock a bucket off a cone, while others try on the firefighter’s equipment including wellies, leggings, coat and helmet.
 This always results in having some budding firefighters in Pre-Reception!

 The Reception boys go on three main trips every year and numerous small local visits as appropriate to the interests of the moment.
 These small trips occur within the school day and are always within walking distance of the school.